adgnann/HMWP2-Cy2/README.md

 *Associated Publication*:
 -------------------------
-Structural and docking studies of a heterocyclization domain from NRPS/PKS siderophore biosynthesis offer a refined proposal of cyclodehydration intermediate binding
+Studies of a siderophore-producing cyclization domain: A refined proposal of substrate binding
 - Preprint: [bioRxiv, 2022]()

 *Authors*: